 Crack the eggs into a bowl with a pinch of salt and whisk until the yolks and whites are combined.

 This is an important step to make a smooth kinshi tamago.
-Without straining through a mesh sieve, the finished kinshi tamago will be marbled in yellow and white instead of smooth yellow colour.
+Without straining through a mesh sieve, the finished kinshi tamago will be marbled in yellow and white instead of smooth yellow color.
 It also helps remove foam and air bubbles!

 Pour the mixture into the pan, making sure it's a thin and even layer.
 One 22cm frying pan will make one egg's worth of kinshi tamago so you will need to cook them in batches (or use a bigger pan) when using multiple eggs.

-Don't be tempted to pour all of the egg into the pan to save time, otherwise it will become too thick!
+Don’t be tempted to pour all of the egg into the pan to save time; otherwise, it will become too thick!

-Cook the egg until 80% done, there's no need to flip it.
-This will prevent overcooking since egg continues to cook with the residual heat.
+Cook the egg until 80% done, there’s no need to flip it.
+This will prevent overcooking since the egg continues to cook with the residual heat.
 It will also prevent burning and keep the texture flexible so we can roll it for the next step.

 Peel the kinshi tamago out of the pan, being careful not to rip it.
 Let it cool for a few minutes and then roll it up and thinly slice it.